menaechmi/lua-language-server/doc/pt-br/config.md

     首字母小写的全局变量定义
     */
     "lowercase-global": "Information",
+    "missing-fields": "Warning",
+    /*
+    Missing annotations for globals!
+Global functions must have a comment and annotations for all parameters and return values.
+    */
+    "missing-global-doc": "Warning",
+    /*
+    Missing annotations for exported locals!
+Exported local functions must have a comment and annotations for all parameters and return values.
+    */
+    "missing-local-export-doc": "Warning",
     /*
     Enable diagnostics for function calls where the number of arguments is less than the number of annotated function parameters.
     */